Posted on November 30, 2018

 San Pedro de Atacama is a town built at the beginning of the driest nonpolar desert in the world: the Atacama Desert.
 It has a very particular architecture; every construction is mostly made with adobe, a material made by mixing mud and straw and forming them in the shape of bricks, and the roofs are made from straw.
 The streets are made of gravel, so you can feel that you are in an exotic place.

-The town itself is surrounded by mountains, volcanoes, and breathtaking sceneries and is the starting point of various routes through the Atacameño Highlands.
+The town itself is surrounded by mountains, volcanoes, and breathtaking scenery and is the starting point of various routes through the Atacameño Highlands.
 It is a place brimmed with history, as the first people who lived here were those of the great Inca civilization, where they formed part of the Inca route.
-Here, archeological ruins can be found amongst other historical monuments like the Pucará de Quitor, shocking phenomenas of nature like the Tatio Geysers (the largest group of geysers in the southern hemisphere), and beautiful sceneries like Valle de Luna (Moon Valley) or the Chaxa Lagoon.
+Here, archaeological ruins can be found among other historical monuments like the Pucará de Quitor, shocking phenomenas of nature like the Tatio Geysers (the largest group of geysers in the southern hemisphere), and beautiful landscapes like Valle de Luna (Moon Valley) or the Chaxa Lagoon.
 All is accompanied by amazing flora and fauna.

 A lot of communities live in the area of San Pedro de Atacama.
 In fact, every touristic place is handled by them, with special attention to the environment in which their ancestors used to live.
 You can easily spot typical flora and fauna of the desert that is intact, like huge cacti and a lot of different animals, such as guanacos, vizcachas, foxes, flamingoes, condors, and hummingbirds.
 Every one of them is free in their own habitat – something very special to see, taking into account the current times.

 As said before, this was my first visit to the Atacama Desert.
 The first tour that I took was to Valle de Luna, located 12km from San Pedro de Atacama.
 This valley was declared a Nature Sanctuary in 1982.